josia-john/ExoScanner/README.md

 When the light-frames are sorted by name, they should also be sorted by observation-time.

-Exoscanner generates a folder `results/` in the current directory, make sure it doesn't already exist, or that there is nothing important in it.
+Exoscanner generates a folder `results/` in the current directory or the specified output, make sure it doesn't already exist, or that there is nothing important in it.
 There it stores the results.
 It generates 10 images like the following, of the stars it thinks it's most likely that a transit occured.